 In many instances, physicians and advanced practice nurses will pursue degrees in epidemiology in combination with their existing degrees.

 Step 3.)
 Continue Your Education

 Additionally, those who have earned a Master’s in Epidemiology often continue their education to pursue a Ph.D. in Epidemiology.

 This requires an additional two to three years of study and presentation of a doctoral dissertation.

 Part Six What Is the Career Outlook for Epidemiologists?

-According to the Bureau of Labor and Statistics, the career outlook for epidemiologists is promising, with an expectation that the need for epidemiologists will grow by five percent between 2019 and 2029.
+According to the Bureau of Labor and Statistics, the career outlook for epidemiologists is promising, with an expectation that the need for epidemiologists will grow by 30% between 2020and 2030.

 This is a reflection of an increased interest and need for public health, as well as a rise in the need for understanding of communicable diseases, attitudes towards preventive care, and other pressing issues impacting society.

 Part Seven What are the Continuing Education Requirements for Epidemiologists?

 Becoming an Epidemiologist is a matter of earning a master’s or doctoral degree in the field, and does not require certification or continuing education.